Test in production without watermarks.

 }

-In this article, we learned how to generate QR codes in Blazor Server application using IronBarcode in C#.
+In this article, we learned how to generate QR codes in a Blazor Server application using IronBarcode in C#.
 IronBarcode is a flexible library and provides all necessary methods and support for Blazor apps.

 IronBarcode easily converts plain text, images, videos, or any other data to QR codes.
 You can control the code size, error correction levels, and its version.
 You can use IronBarcode to scan barcodes in Blazor applications.
 A complete example is here.